 We support employee-led networks to connect and empower individuals across the organisation.

-We have implemented a policy requiring 50/50 shortlists for all hiring and for all roles to ensure inclusive recruitment practices.
+We require 50/50 male/female shortlists for all roles to ensure inclusive recruitment practices.

-We provide all of our leaders and senior managers with training to help embed good equality, diversity and inclusion practices into our daily activities and decision making processes.
+We provide training for our leaders and senior managers to help embed good practices around equality, diversity and inclusion.

 We aim to provide an accessible website for all our employees and customers.
 Our website is accredited by the Digital Accessibility Centre.

-We offer a range of opportunities on site and in our local communities for employees to mentor people with learning disabilities and young people from disadvantaged backgrounds.
+We offer a range of volunteering opportunities for employees, including mentoring for young people from disadvantaged backgrounds.

-Gender diversity is a priority for the FT.
 A more diverse organisation will make better decisions and better reflect the needs and interests of our audience.
-A central part of that vision is a working environment that supports women’s full involvement at all levels.
+A central part of our vision for more gender diversity is a working environment that supports women’s full involvement at all levels, and that better recognises, promotes and develops female talent.

 We have an even gender split among our global workforce.